cpondoc/christmas-card-nfts/README.md

 Send Christmas Card NFTs to your friends, family, and other important people in your life.
 Built using React and Solidity.

+## General Specifications

+Contract is deployed on Rinkeby testnet.

 ## Contracts

 I deployed the contract `MyEpicNFT.sol` within `src/utils` using a separate Hardhat project.
 This repository is dedicated specifically to the front-end user interface.